MicrosoftDocs/iis-docs/iis/web-development-reference/native-code-api-reference/ihttprequest-getheader-method.md

 ---
 title: "IHttpRequest::GetHeader Method"
-description: The IHttpRequest::GetHeader Method returns the value of a specified HTTP header. ms.date: "10/07/2016" ms.assetid: be6a7069-7be4-6bdc-046e-29db7ab27b1b
+description: The IHttpRequest::GetHeader method returns the value of a specified HTTP header. ms.date: "10/07/2016" ms.assetid: be6a7069-7be4-6bdc-046e-29db7ab27b1b
 ---